^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The complement system consists of 9 consecutively activated components and 3 inhibitors.
-This system plays an important role, especially with inflammation and the development of resistance to infectious agents.
-In order for lysis of a bacterial or other cell to occur, activation from C3 to C9 of the components of the complement system should be activated along the classical or alternative pathway.
-The complement system is of great importance not only in the processes of cytolysis, but also in the amplification of phagocytosis, neutralization of viruses, and also in immune adhesion, through which antigen-antibody complexes are attached to certain cells, including B-lymphocytes.
+The complement system consists of 9 sequentially activated components and 3 inhibitors.
+This system plays an important role, especially in inflammation and in the development of the body's resistance to infectious agents.
+In order for a bacterial or other cell to be lysed, activation of the complement system components from C3 to C9 is necessary via the classical or alternative pathway.
+The complement system is of great importance not only in cytolysis processes, but also in enhancing phagocytosis, neutralizing viruses, and in immune adhesion, due to which antigen-antibody complexes are attached to some cells, including B-lymphocytes.